skyryse-tech/ryse-two/README.md

 # Ryse Two - Professional Expense Management System

-A comprehensive Flutter application designed for IT startup co-founders to manage shared expenses, track contributions, calculate settlements, and monitor spending patterns with real-time analytics and professional reporting.
+A comprehensive Flutter application designed for IT startup co-founders to manage shared expenses, track contributions, calculate settlements, and monitor spending patterns with real-time analytics, professional reporting, and **real-time push notifications**.

 ## Overview

 Ryse Two automates the complex process of expense splitting between multiple co-founders with support for both personal and company fund expenses.
-The system intelligently calculates individual balances, identifies settlement requirements, and provides detailed financial analytics for informed decision-making.
+The system intelligently calculates individual balances, identifies settlement requirements, and provides detailed financial analytics for informed decision-making. **All data changes are instantly notified to all team members via push notifications, even when the app is closed.**

 ## Core Features